 And cost governance is wide open.
 I’ve described the problem and the shape of what a solution needs: a system that understands both what data means and what it costs to move.
 That system doesn’t exist yet.

 I plan to write more about the practical mechanics of agent-orchestrated consumers, the economics of self-organizing event infrastructure, and the convergence of semantic and cost governance.
+In the meantime, the agent-cell-poc repo is where I’m experimenting with these ideas in code.
 There’s a lot to unpack.
 But the foundation looks like this: the event log as the source of truth, agents as the compute and orchestration layer, the warehouse as the largest derived view, and semantic contracts as the governance layer that holds it all together.
 All the pieces are familiar, but the next evolution of the organism they assemble is not.

 Neil Turner is a Staff Data Engineer.
 He’s spent 15 years building event-driven data platforms at Microsoft, Amazon, StockX, and May Mobility.